kodaline/the-catSCII-artist/README.md

 # TODO

-- add custom ascii art support by using the plugin settings or by directly uploading the `.txt` file into the cat's declarative memory
+- 🔲 add custom ascii art support by using the plugin settings or by directly uploading the `.txt` file into the cat's declarative memory

-- use the files into `cats` folder to import the cats ascii arts
+- 🔲 use the files into `cats` folder to import the cats ascii arts

-- translation of the random fact in a custom language
+- 🔲 translation of the random fact in a custom language

+- 🔲 when generating facts with the cat, give the list of facts already said, so to exclude repetitions

-- eventually drop the use of external API service for the random facts (ninja)
+- ✅ eventually drop the use of external API service for the random facts (ninja)